The COVID-19 pandemic has revealed one of the most important elements of a practice’s value to its patients: trust.

 2. Telehealth Experiences Drive Reviews

-As practices increasingly offer telemedicine services, we are also seeing a lot of new mentions of the virtual consultations and visits come up in the patient reviews.
+As practices increasingly offer telemedicine services, we are also seeing a lot of new mentions of virtual consultations and visits come up in the patient reviews.
 Again, this is to be expected, as patients will always focus their review on the most notable parts of the visit.

 Here is an example of a review of telehealth services: